 New for our 25th Anniversary Season, the CPIHL has approved 3-on-3 Sudden Death Overtime for the 2018-19 regular season.
 The five-minute period promises to bring the excitement featured in NHL overtime games to the CPIHL!

-Just in time for our 25th Anniversary Season, welcome to the new online home of the CPIHL!
+Welcome to the online home of the CPIHL!
 Here you will find information about our league, teams, schedule, special events and much more.

 The CPIHL is proud to feature talented student-athletes from across Central Pennsylvania in both Middle School and High School.
 Our hockey players compete for the Bears and Viola Cups -- the pinnacle of high school hockey in the region.